 Our key finding of a 52% uptake rate is slightly higher than previous studies, reporting around 48%.
 This may be due to the larger, more nationally representative and contemporary data to which we had access, supported by the finding that uptake rates have steadily increased since 2012.
-Furthermore, we also found wide geographical variation, across the country and in London, possibly due to differing coding practices or invitation methods, which could skew findings from smaller studies or explain discordance with other reports of NHSHC activity.
-However, an important difference that precludes direct comparison with other studies reporting on NHSHC reach is that our study was restricted to people who had an NHSHC code in their GP records, indicating either an invitation or completion of a check.
+Furthermore, we also found wide geographical variation, across the country and in London, possibly due to differing coding practices or invitation methods, which could skew findings from smaller studies or explain discordance with other reports of NHSHC activity.20 However, an important difference that precludes direct comparison with other studies reporting on NHSHC reach is that our study was restricted to people who had an NHSHC code in their GP records, indicating either an invitation or completion of a check.
 As such we were unable to quantify coverage of the programme, that is, how many eligible people were offered a check.
-Estimates from PHE, based on Office for National Statistics data minus the estimated number of people on existing disease registers suggests an eligible population of $\sim 15.5$ million.
-Using this number and based on 5.1 million having had a check, we estimate that a further 6.5 million in the same 5 year cycle would need to complete an NHSHC to achieve the original programme aspiration of 75% coverage.

-Some NHSHC providers have raised concerns that the programme may paradoxically increase health inequality by only attracting the worried well with more affluent and white people.
-Reassuringly the data do not show gross differences in the offering or uptake of the programme.
+Estimates from PHE, based on Office for National Statistics data minus the estimated number of people on existing disease registers suggests an eligible population of ~15.5 million.
+20 Using this number and based on 5.1 million having had a check, we estimate that a further 6.5 million in the same 5 year cycle would need to complete an NHSHC to achieve the original programme aspiration of 75% coverage.
+48 white people.
+21 Reassuringly the data do not show gross differences in the offering or uptake of the programme.
 First, those who were offered an NHSHC closely resemble the population of England, as measured through census data, with no differences by sex, ethnicity or deprivation indices.
-They were slightly younger overall, but this is likely because eligibility for an NHSHC falls with comorbidities which are frequently age related.
-Second, although missing data on ethnicity limit definitive conclusions, ethnic minorities such as those from South Asian backgrounds were equally if not more represented as reported by others.
-Furthermore, although there were small differences at the extremes of deprivation deciles, overall, there was no gross bias towards greater attendance by increasing affluence and previous mixed findings are likely due to regional variation, $2^{2-24}$ while the similar uptake rates in those with physical disability or serious mental illness also indicate that the programme is equitably delivered.
-There was however a notable bias towards more women and older people attending for an NHSHC compared with non-attendees, a finding also observed by others.10 11 22 23
+They were slightly younger overall, but this is likely because eligibility for an NHSHC falls with comorbidities which are frequently age related.5 Second, although missing data on ethnicity limit definitive conclusions, ethnic minorities such as those from South Asian backgrounds were equally if not more represented as reported by others.
+22 23 Furthermore, although there were small differences at the extremes of deprivation deciles, overall, there was no gross bias towards greater attendance by increasing affluence and previous mixed findings are likely due to regional variation, ^{22-24} while the similar uptake rates in those with physical disability or serious mental illness also indicate that the programme is equitably delivered.
+There was however a notable bias towards more women and older people attending for an NHSHC compared with non-attendees, a finding also observed by others.
+10 11 22 23